Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Introduction

-Motivated by the above observations, interference coordination issue and beamforming design in down-link cellular-connected UAV networks are investigated in this paper.
-It is worth noting that the terrestrial transmissions between GUEs and BSs are protected to be not contaminated by the down-link G2A channels.
-The main contributions of this paper can be concluded as follows. \begin{itemize} \item A joint time-frequency resource block (RB) allocation and beamforming design optimization problem is formulated to minimize the ergodic outage duration (EOD) of UAV, with given trajectory.
-Specifically, the RB allocation is utilized to assign proper RB resource to UAVs while insuring that the terrestrial transmissions are not violated by the potential co-channel interferences generated at UAVs.
-To enhance the quality of received signals at UAVs after RB allocation, transmit beamforming design is invoked in the scenario of imperfect channel estimation. \item To deal with the difficulty of traditional optimization-based methods solving the proposed EOD minimization problem, a deep reinforcement learning (DRL)-based solution is proposed via mapping the proposed EOD minimization problem into an outer Markov decision process (MDP) and an inner MDP.
-The outer MDP reflects the dynamic RB possession environment at BSs, while the inner MDP tracks the corresponding small-scale fading characteristics.
-The outer MDP contains discrete action space (i.e., RB indices), which is tackled by invoking deep double duelling Q network (D3QN), while the continuous action space (i.e., beamforming vectors) in the inner MDP is dealt with deep deterministic policy gradient (DDPG) approach.
-The proposed hybrid D3QN-DDPG algorithm can optimize EOD performance for UAVs via interactively interacting with the outer and inner environments, of which the D3QN and DDPG agents can offer independent EOD performance gains. \item In contrast to the majority of related literature adopting statistical G2A channel model (e.g., probabilistic G2A channel model), LoS/NLoS G2A pathloss is determined via checking potential blockages between UAV and BSs in this paper, according to one realization of local building distribution suggested by the International Telecommunication Union (ITU) \cite{series2013propagation}.
-The considered G2A channel model is more practical than its statistical counterpart which can only reflect average pathloss gain over large number of similar building distribution realizations, because building distribution in local area remains unchanged in practice. \end{itemize}
+The main contributions of this paper can be summarised as follows. \begin{itemize} \item {Different from related literature adopting statistical G2A channel model for mathematical tractability, e.g., probabilistic G2A channel model, LoS/NLoS G2A pathloss is tracked via checking potential blockages between UAV and BSs in this paper,} according to one realization of local building distribution suggested by International Telecommunication Union (ITU) \cite{series2013propagation}.
+The considered G2A channel model is more practical than its statistical counterpart reflecting ergodic pathloss gain over a large number of building distribution realizations {because the layout of local area can barely vary in real life.} \item A joint time-frequency resource block (RB) allocation and beamforming design optimization problem is formulated to minimize the ergodic outage duration (EOD) of {cellular-connected UAVs}, for arbitrary trajectory {and small-scale fading modelling.} Specifically, the RB allocation is utilized to assign proper RB resource to UAVs while {ensuring} that the terrestrial transmissions are not violated by the potential co-channel interferences generated from BSs {appointed} to serve UAVs. {To enhance G2A transmission quality after RB coordination,} transmit beamforming is invoked in the presence of imperfect G2A channel estimation. \item {The practical consideration of building distribution based pathloss model and the generality of the formulated EOD minimization problem to trajectory and small-scale fading make it extremely difficult to be solved by classical optimization techniques, e.g., convex optimization.
+To cope with this hassle,} a deep reinforcement learning (DRL) \cite{wang2021jamming,ding20203d} solution is proposed {after mapping cellular environment into outer and inner Markov decision processes (MDPs), reflecting BSs' dynamic RB possessions and small-scale (fast) fading's time-varying characteristics, respectively.} The outer MDP contains discrete action space (i.e., RB indices), which is tackled by invoking deep double duelling Q network (D3QN), while the continuous action space (i.e., beamforming vectors) in the inner MDP is {coped} with twin delayed deep deterministic policy gradient (TD3) approach. {The hybrid D3QN-TD3 solution learns to optimize EOD performance via interacting with environments in the online centralized training phase, after which the trained D3QN and TD3 agents can be deployed to offer independent EOD performance gains in the phase of offline decentralized exploitation.} \end{itemize}